agileware/wp-civicrm-ux/USAGE.md

 Specifying a non-numeric `id` attribute to the `[ux_cv_api4_get]` shortcode instructs it to use that value parameter in the GET request as the ID, e.g. `[ux_cv_api4_get entity=Event is_public=1 is_active=1 id=event_id]` with the url `http://example.org/event/?event_id=20` will result in the event with id 20 being fetched for the shortcode.

-You can define custom filters through the GET request query parameters by adding `?<parameter>` to the shortcode attribute value.
+You can define custom filters through the GET request query parameters by adding `?<parameter>` to the shortcode attribute value for replacement.
+You can further define a default value for the attribute filter by adding `??<parameter>` to the shortcode attribute value.

 For example:

-`[ux_cv_api4_get entity=Event cache_results=false my_events=true participant_status_id=IN:1,2,7,8,14,15,17?participant_status_id is_public=1 is_active=1 sort=start_date:DESC?sort limit=0]`
+`[ux_cv_api4_get entity=Event cache_results=false my_events=true participant_status_id=?participant_status_id??IN:1,2,7,8,14,15,17 title=LIKE:%?keyword% is_public=1 is_active=1 sort=start_date:DESC?sort limit=0]`

-- If the `participant_status_id` query parameter is not present, the shortcode attribute will default to the value before the `?`.
+- If the `participant_status_id` query parameter is not present in the URL, the shortcode attribute will default to the value after the `??`.
-- If the `participant_status_id` query parameter is present, the shortcode attribute value will be replaced by the query parameter value.
+- If the `participant_status_id` query parameter is present in the URL, the shortcode attribute value will be replaced by the query parameter value.
+- If the `keyword` query parameter is present in the URL, the value of the keyword in the shortcode attribute will be replaced by the query parameter value. e.g. `LIKE:%?my-query%`

 For now, a form can be built using a Custom HTML WordPress block.
 Use the HTML ID `wp-civicrm-ux-filter-form` on the form element to enable JavaScript handling from `wp-civicrm-ux-filter.js`.

-At this stage, only select lists are supported for filters.
+At this stage, only select lists and the `[urlparam]` shortcode are supported for filters.

 - Map the name of the select element to the desired query parameter.
 - Set the option values to the value to pass through to the shortcode attribute.